-Saint Pierre at One Fullerton is a one Michelin-Starred restaurant that caters beautifully to those on plant-based diets, with its full-blown vegetarian menus.
+Saint Pierre at One Fullerton is a two Michelin-Starred restaurant that caters beautifully to those on plant-based diets, with its full-blown vegetarian menus.
 The restaurant is helmed by Chef Emmanuel Stroobant who hails from Belgium.
 Stroobant is vegetarian, so you can only imagine the finesse with which his vegetarian plates are executed.

 In fact, Stroobant’s dishes are mostly vegetable forward.
 The chef has a spiritual view of cooking and believes in having a strong focus on health and wellness, which reflects in his cooking.
 His culinary style is a harmonious blend of European techniques with subtle touches of Southeast Asian cuisines, using only the finest seasonal ingredients paired with regional flavours and spices.